oschwartz10612/poppler-windows/README.md

 ## Out of Date?

 Create a new pull request and bump POPPLER_VERSION to the latest.
-Make sure to tag the release incrementing it properly.
+Ensure that [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock) is up to date.
+When merged I will bump the tag and a new release will be created.